wizmo2/ha-ovpn2mqtt/Readme.md

 The script monitors the status log file utilizes MQTT Discovery

-# OpenVpn log file
+# Log file
-The default log file is stored in `/etc/openvpn/' server folder
+The default OpenVPN log file is stored in `/etc/openvpn/<server>` folder. _NOTE:  default refresh time is 60s_

 You can specify the location within the openvpn configuration file
 ```